 Student submissions must have been completed while the filmmaker was enrolled in an accredited educational institution.
 Proof of student status may be requested.
 Submissions in noncompliance may be disqualified without refund.

 SVA member submissions must have a Society for Visual Anthropology member in a key production role (usually producer or director) or as the central narrator or interlocutor in the film.
 SVA members may submit films to any category for a reduced fee upon request.
-Submissions in noncompliance may be disqualified without refund.
+Submissions in noncompliance can be disqualified without refund.

 Jury